The Pseudepigrapha – What are they?

 The quality of the writings included in the Pseudepigrapha varies greatly from one to the next.
 For example, the Didache includes many valuable historical elements from early Christianity, while the Gospel of Thomas has no connection to the biblical Thomas and was written by a Gnostic writer in Egypt.

 The Pseudepigrapha may have historical value, but they are not considered Scripture as they lacked affirmation by the early Jewish leaders and the early church, often include errors, are presented as works by authors other than the true author, or came at a date far after the true events.
-This stands in stark contrast with the biblical books, considered the very words of God and useful for life and teaching (2 Timothy 3:16-17).
+Believers today may read the pseudepigrapha with historical interest but should never regard it as God’s inspired Word.